10 Good Website Layout Ideas for 2026 (with Examples)

 A card-based layout allows you to display an image of the story, title, and description, as well as any additional details about the post you wish to include.
 Awwwards blog is an excellent example of this kind of use in action.

 Best of all, card-based layouts work well responsively, with the number of cards in a row slowly reducing as the available width goes down.
+This makes them particularly valuable given how much web traffic now comes from mobile devices.

 There are a couple of minor drawbacks to the approach, however.
-First, cards work best when you include the image.
+First, cards work best when you include an image.
 That means if you are struggling to find suitable photos for each of your list items, you might be better with a different design.

 The other slight problem is with varying amounts of content.
 If one card has more content than another, it can leave white space either within the card or between each row.

 One way to mitigate this issue is not to try and keep cards on the same row, as shown in the example below.
+This masonry-style approach allows cards to fill empty space, creating a more aesthetically pleasing design.

 Nevertheless, this is a minor issue, which explains the widespread adoption of this layout approach.